 - Dermatofibroma, deep infiltrating (deep dermatofibroma)

-- Dermatofibroma in the facial area
+- Dermatofibroma in the facial region

-- Aneurysmal dermatofibroma (characterized by rapid growth, high (20%) local recurrence rate after excision)
+- Aneurysmal dermatofibroma (characterized by rapid growth, high (20%) local recurrence rate after excision).

 - Metastatic dermatofibroma